When you've been hurt by dishonesty, it takes time to heal

 That means we shouldn't stoop to the level of sin and wickedness, but we shouldn't let ourselves become doormats, either.

-We can maintain our own personal integrity.
-We can avoid hurting others.
-We can resolve to move on with our lives.
-With God's help, we can be bigger than whatever happens to us.
-That's the only way to thrive.
+You can maintain your own personal integrity.
+You can avoid hurting others.
+You can resolve to move on with your life.
+With God's help, you can be bigger than whatever happens to you.
+That, single friend, is the only way to live.

 How to avoid holding a grudge.